 Finally, the Express Skopelitis runs from Donoussa to Iraklia three times a week, on Tuesdays, Thursdays and Saturdays.

 Confused?
-Don’t worry – you can check out information for your specific dates and book your tickets to Iraklia at Ferryhopper.
+Don’t worry – you can check out information for island hopping on your specific dates and book your tickets to Iraklia at Ferryhopper.

 Is Iraklia suitable for a day trip?